Xetnus/osm-finder/README.md

 # OSM Finder

 ## The UI is now accessible from anywhere on Netlify: https://osm-finder.netlify.app/
-## To see OSM Finder in action, check out my blog: https://xetnus.github.io/blog/
+## To see OSM Finder in action, check out the blog: https://xetnus.github.io/blog/

 ## Description
 One of the most prominent tools that assists in geolocating images using openstreetmap data is [Overpass Turbo](https://overpass-turbo.eu/).
 This requires learning the [Overpass Query Language](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL) and restricts your geolocation abilities to only what's permitted by the query language.